What to Do in Washington DC during COVID

 Contact us at firstname.lastname@example.org to book this as a private tour.

-The National Gallery of Art, which offers a chance to see the only Leonardo da Vinci in the Americas, as well as Turners, Titians and more, is currently closed.
+The National Gallery of Art offers a chance to see the only Leonardo da Vinci in the Americas, as well as Turners, Titians.
+Both the West and East Wings are reopen with no timed tickets required.

 We are big fans of history & hops, so when the Heurich House Brewmaster’s Castle opened their garden, we could not have been more excited.